COVID-19 hospitalizations rise in the Valley, one hospital says many are younger patients

 FRESNO, Calif.
-(KSEE) – On July 20, according to state data, 57 confirmed patients with COVID-19 were hospitalized in Fresno County hospitals.
+(KGPE) – On July 20, according to state data, 57 confirmed patients with COVID-19 were hospitalized in Fresno County hospitals.
 That number jumped to 103 just one week later.

 Hospitalizations are also increasing in the South Valley.